Diary of a Wimpy Kid: Hard Luck: Plot

 Finding it useless, Greg throws his Magic 8 Ball into his grandmother's yard.
-After discovering that Rowley and Abigail have broken up, Greg wonders if he and Rowley should be friends again.
-He returns to the Magic 8 Ball, hoping it is still functional.
+On Wedensday, after discovering that Rowley and Abigail have broken up, Greg wonders if he and Rowley should be friends again.
+That day, he worked on his Science Fair project from when he got home to 11:30 at night, but upon finishing it, Mom said the report had to be typed.
+Greg planned on waking up at 6 in the morning to type it up, but when he woke up it was 2 hours later, and had found out that Mom had typed the report for him, and he turned in the project later that day.
+On the way home from school, he returns to the Magic 8 Ball, hoping it is still functional.
 As he is about to shake it, he notices the plastic egg with Meemaw's diamond ring.
 He is worried that his family will start fighting over the ring, as his mother predicts, so he hides the egg in his mother's closet.

 Greg concludes that he has to make big decisions alone and reconciles with Rowley.
 He writes, "I know Mom's always saying that friends come and go and family is forever, and maybe that's true. [...]
 I'm sure Rowley and I will get in another fight somewhere down the road, and then we'll go through this drama again.
 But for now, we're good."